Aquilla Wren

 Aquilla Wren (1787–1844) was a businessman and land owner in Peoria, Illinois in the 1830s and 1840s.
 He and his wife came of note beyond Peoria as a result of a sensational divorce proceeding in which Abraham Lincoln was involved.

-After Aquilla Wren, a merchant in Peoria, divorced Clarissa (Jones) Wren, she pursued an alimony payment from him despite significant cultural and legal obstacles.
+After Aquilla Wren, divorced Clarissa (Jones) Wren, she pursued an alimony payment from him despite significant cultural and legal obstacles.
 Even after Aquilla Wren died during the course of the proceedings, Clarissa Wren continued the case, which eventually wound up in the Illinois Supreme Court.
 Lincoln seems to have come into the case late in the term of court when he assisted Elihu H. Powell and William F. Bryan in their efforts to obtain a new trial.

 Pre-divorce

 Aquilla Wren was born in 1787; his wife was born as Clarissa Jones in 1781.
 They married in Jackson County, Ohio, in January 1826.
 They moved to Springfield, Illinois in 1829, then to Peoria in 1830.

 In Peoria, Aquilla Wren became an important merchant and landowner.
 He was elected a county commissioner in 1832, and again in 1836.
 He was elected a town trustee and assessor for Peoria in 1841.

 By 1834 he owned a steamboat ferry to cross the Illinois River to Tazewell County.
 In 1835, he became one of the original 24 commissioners of the State Bank of Illinois.
 By the 1840s, in addition to the ferry and the money-lending business, he also owned a store and a sawmill.